The removal of both testes to render the male rat sterile.

 The procedure for neutering a male rat is considered, by veterinary surgeons experienced with rats, to be easier, less traumatic, and associated with less morbidity and mortality than performing an ovariohysterectomy on a female rat.
 (Bennett, Rodents: soft tissue surgery, 2009; Bennett, Soft Tissue Surgery, 2012)

-The following descriptions in each section is presented to provide the rat owner with how to prepare their male rat for day of surgery and the type of care, prep, procedure(s), and recovery the veterinarian may follow.
-There are sections also for home care recommendations and additional comments which may be helpful.
+The following description in each section is presented to provide the rat owner with how to prepare their male rat for day of surgery and the type of care, prep, procedure(s), and recovery the veterinarian may follow.
+There are sections, also, for home care recommendations and additional comments which may be helpful.